Pre-Nursing Studies at Vanderbilt

 - Vanderbilt Academic Partnerships

-Students may obtain both the baccalaureate degree and the MSN degree by combining three and one-half years (105 credit hours) of study in the College of Arts and Science with six semesters of study in the School of Nursing.
+Students enrolled at Vanderbilt in fall 2017 may obtain both the baccalaureate degree and the MSN degree by combining three and one-half years (105 credit hours) of study in the College of Arts and Science with six semesters of study in the School of Nursing.
+Students enrolling after fall 2017 are not eligible for the senior year in absentia program but are strongly encouraged to apply for MSN admission by November 1st of their senior year at Vanderbilt.

-Students will receive the baccalaureate from the College at the end of the eighth semester under the senior-in-absentia program and the MSN from the School of Nursing after completing an additional five consecutive semesters of study.
+Students eligible for the senior year in absentia program will receive the baccalaureate from the College at the end of the eighth semester under the senior-in-absentia program and the MSN from the School of Nursing after completing an additional five consecutive semesters of study.
 This program of study requires that students complete the general curriculum requirements for the baccalaureate degree and satisfy the prerequisite courses for admission to the School of Nursing.

 The first three semesters in nursing are accelerated generalist nursing courses and serve as a “bridge” into the Master of Science in Nursing (MSN) program by preparing students for the NCLEX exam to become a Registered Nurse (RN).
 These courses also provide the foundation equivalent to the bachelor’s degree in nursing for course work in the selected nursing specialty.